 My Journey to ‘Ready or Not’

 Wednesday.
 August 21st, 2019.
 I was not planning to see Ready or Not at all that day.
-In fact, me and my mother were all set in seeing The Kitchen starring Melissa McCarthy originally.
-A couple days prior we looked up screenings for what was playing in our town, The Kitchen had a 1:05 p.m. showtime on Wednesday for the cinema that was across town from us.
+In fact, my mother and I were all set in seeing The Kitchen, starring Melissa McCarthy.
+A couple days prior we looked up screenings for what was playing in our town, and The Kitchen had a 1:05 p.m. showtime on Wednesday for the cinema that was across town from us.
 Since we were both excited in checking the flick out with how solid the trailer appeared, we were down for that afternoon to go off without a hitch.
 Once we arrived, the parking lot of the theater was a total dead zone.
 Honestly, it was rather eerie to not see another vehicle in sight outside of our own in the whole lot.

 Walking up to the front doors in confusion, we were greeted by the entrances being completely locked without any sort of printed out sign acknowledging as to why that would be.
 A few moments pass by when finally an employee of the theater let me and my mom into the building.
 Inquiring what was going on, we learned that this theater doesn’t even open their doors until 1 in the afternoon and that our screening of The Kitchen was postponed until 7:30 that evening.
 In response, we both said “f*ck that noise” and proceeded in choosing another film as a replacement.
 As fate would have it, the very first screening of Ready or Not was set to play as 2:30, a whole hour and a half wait time, but there was nothing else of particular interest playing any sooner.
 Personally, I’ve been excited to see Ready or Not for several months now so I was totally cool with seeing it and my mom more or less begrudgingly accepted the predicament.